“Trials are about what you can prove not what you can suggest.”

 Some of these cases involving drug use may include:

-Facing a felony court appearance without a skilled San Antonio criminal defense attorney could be a mistake with tremendous consequences.
+Facing a felony court appearance without a skilled criminal defense attorney could be a mistake with tremendous lifelong consequences.

 Whether you are a first-time or a repeat offender, you need a felony defense strategy that levels the playing field.
-Former Assistant District Attorney, Brent de la Paz has enormous resources allocated to convicting people charged with a felony, from felony DWI, Drug Charge, like Marijuana possession, Cocaine Possession, Drug Trafficking, Embezzlement, Tax Evasion, Bankruptcy Fraud, and Medicare Fraud.
+Former Assistant District Attorney, Brent de la Paz has enormous resources allocated to convicting people charged with a felony, from felony DWI, Drug Charge, like Marijuana possession, Cocaine Possession, Drug Trafficking, Embezzlement, Tax Evasion, Bankruptcy Fraud, Medicare Fraud, and more.

 A winning felony defense strategy takes weeks to build and execute, so the earlier you obtain representation, the better.
-Preparation is key to success in the court room, and de la Paz prepares every single case as if we were going to trial.
+Preparation is key to success in the courtroom, and de la Paz prepares every single defense as if we were going to trial.
 When the prosecutor discovers you are prepared for trial and ready to fight, many times they will begin to look at your situation from a different light.